NDZL/Z-GRAVITY-SERVICE/README.md

 * To view the log file
   * adb shell more /enterprise/usr/persist/z-sensors-data-log.csv

-* To remove an existing log
+* To remove an existing log (specifically if you migrated from a previous app version)
   * adb shell rm /enterprise/usr/persist/z-sensors-data-log.csv